cocode/firedata/README.md

 * Graphs

 # Running FireData
-running (in the firedata directory)
-    python get_cal_fire_data.py
-y will start fetching the current day's data, if it's not already in the repository.

-running (in the firedata/webpage directory)
-    python create_webpage.py
-Will build "fire_graphs.html" in that directory, which uses google charts to graph fire information.
+Take a look at fetch.sh in this directory, it's the code used in the github action to fetch the data, and build the webpage.

 Currently, this is run manually every day, and prints the number of acres burned since yesterday.
 The goal is to automate this, and make it public.
 Something like this: https://calfireslo.org/current-slu-vegetation-fire-statistics/

 ### Cal Fire Data:
 Note that cal fire data is just for the organization "cal fire".
-Lots of things are not cal fire.
-Last year's data shows "AllAcres" as 1280426, but news reports say 4.7 in total.
-There is US data as well, which is not in the graph yet.
-Other local fires may not be reported in either calfire or US reports.
+Lots of fires are not cal fire.
+For example, fires in national parks are not in this data, I believe.
+That may be in the US data, which is not in the graph yet.
+Other local fires may not be reported by Cal Fire.

+Last year's Cal Fire data shows "AllAcres" as 1280426, but news reports say 4.7m in total.

 #### Cal Fire JSON Format
 The json has three main subsections (Incidents, ListIncidents, and AllYearIncidents).
 So far, it looks